-The BUSO club has the purpose of integrating students and raising social and ethical awareness of issues related to society on business.
-We want to promote the welfare and interests of the students in Business and Society (BUSO) program of study at York University, and to provide services, activities, and facilities which address student needs and objectives.
+The Business and Society Student Association has the purpose of integrating students and raising social and ethical awareness of issues related to society on business.
+We want to promote the welfare and interests of students in the Business and Society (BUSO) program of study at York University, and to provide services, activities, and facilities which address student needs and objectives.
 Our aim is to enrich the lives and educational experience of the students in the BUSO program through academic, cultural, recreational and social programming.

-The Children’s Studies Student Association is a dynamic organization for Children’s Studies majors and minors and their likeminded allies.
+The Children, Childhood and Youth Student Association is a dynamic organization for Children, Childhood, and Youth majors and minors, and their like-minded allies.
 The association is all about resources, advocacy and empowerment.
-The group organizes a range of events throughout the year – so successfully that last year is won an award for exceptional efforts in promoting student engagement in the Faculty.
+The group organizes a range of events throughout the year – so successfully, that it won an award for exceptional efforts in promoting student engagement in the Faculty in the recent past.

 The CSSA is a social club organized by students with an interest in aspects of the great Classical civilization, in co-operation with York’s Classical Studies Programme and Vanier College.
 The Executive of this club administers the Judith Rosner-Siegel Memorial Library (located in 101B Vanier College) and can provide occasional free tutoring for students in the lower-level Latin and Attic Greek courses.